ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 ### Timers

 Timers is a library written in lua.
 We can use the Timers library to delay actions for a certain amount of time, after which a callback function is called.
-It can be used a delay or as a repeat call that happens every few seconds, for example.
+It can be used as a delay or as a repeat call that happens every few seconds, for example.

 :::note
 Timers is written in lua.
 Instead of converting it to Typescript, we use the file `timers.d.ts` to describe to Typescript how Timers is structured, allowing us to use the Timers library as is.